krishashah911/R-Project/README.md

 # 📂 Projects Overview
 This repository contains the following projects:

-- Project A - (Brief description of what it does)
+**Project A** - This project analyzes Citi Bike ridership data from Q4 2016, exploring trip counts, rider demographics, bike usage patterns, and subscription types.
+It includes visualizations, statistical summaries, and insights into unusual values and trends in bike trips.

-- Project B - (Brief description of what it does)
+**Project B** - This project examines COVID-19 case and death data across NYC boroughs using ggplot2 for visualization.
+It includes summary statistics, time series analysis, and comparisons of infection rates, testing, and hospitalizations across different neighborhoods.

-- Project C - (Brief description of what it does)
+**Project C** - (Brief description of what it does)

-- Project D - (Brief description of what it does)
+**Project D** - (Brief description of what it does)

-- Project E - (Brief description of what it does)
+**Project E** - (Brief description of what it does)

 Each project has its own folder with a detailed README, data, and codebase.